Where are your tees made?

 Third, our shirts have meaning behind them, they're a declaration to the world that women can be both bold and beautiful, fierce yet kind.

-Fourth, we give 20% of our net profits split amongst two charities, The Malala Fund and Bring Change to Mind.
-Your money is going to two great causes.
+Fourth, we give 10% of our net profits to Planned Parenthood.
+A portion of your money is going to a great cause.

 Finally, we offer a money back guarantee.
 If you're not 100% happy with your order, we'll gladly give you back your money (including shipping costs).